pushkarjajoria/Tresillo/README.md

 ## Concepts

--   The concret focus of the project lays in analyzing popular songs (i.e top billboard songs over the years) by looking at their rhythmic structure to see if they use the tresillo rhythm.

--   Writing a rhythm detection algorithm and applying it to a popular music dataset

--   Using this data to visualize the popularity of Tresillo rhythm over the years.
+The concret focus of the project lays in analyzing popular songs (i.e top billboard songs over the years) by looking at their rhythmic structure to see if they use the tresillo rhythm.
+We plan to write a rhythm detection algorithm and applying it to a popular music dataset and further, using this data to visualize the popularity of Tresillo rhythm over the years.

 ## Methods/Rhythm analysis